andrerclaudio/my-hyprland/README.md

 **The script should be fine, please report if something went wrong**

-To install this setup I've created a script that should backup your cofings of programs that I use here in ~/.config/hyprland-oldconfigs directory
+To install this setup I've created a script that will backup your cofings of programs that I use here in ~/.config/hyprland-oldconfigs/*version* directory

 1. My script works only with files so that is why you have to make sure that everything is installed on your system: